This Turkey Cranberry Crescent Braid is a fantastic way to use leftover turkey and cranberry sauce.

 - Sprinkle finished braid with 1 tablespoon parsley.

-- Place cookie sheet in oven.
+- Place cookie sheet in the oven.
 Bake for 15 to 20 minutes until the top is golden brown.

 - Let stand for 10 to 15 minutes before moving and cutting.